arvindkandala/SQL_Guidebook/README.md

 Practice and guide for basic SQL functions

 My queries included:

-    -creating table and inserting column headers (I did it directly in terminal instead of putting the query in a sql file) Pictures in screenshots for grading folder CreateTable
+    - creating table and inserting column headers (I did it directly in terminal instead of putting the query in a sql file) Pictures in screenshots for grading folder CreateTable

     - insert data into prices: load_prices.sql